m13ammed/NIPS26/README.md

 go inside the neural_evals-main to run the experiments and run use the ``` run.py ``` file along with the config flags

 #### Common Configuration
-It is worth noting that all of these experiments were done with both `carrier_tokens` and `periodic` options deactivated.
 ```sh
 --pdet_window_size 8 \
 --pdet_max_hidden 512 \